 Gold Price Outlook

-The price of gold tests the 50-Day SMA ($1855) for the first time since November as it snaps the series of lower highs and lows from the start of the week, and bullion may continue to give back the advance from the January low ($1824) if it struggles to hold above the moving average.
+The price of gold appears to be reversing ahead of the 50-Day SMA ($1870) as it initiates a series of lower highs and lows, and bullion may continue to give back the rebound from the February low ($1805) as it fails to defend the opening range for March.

 Gold Price Chart – XAU/USD Daily